 - Ask within 60 calendar days of the decision you are appealing.
-If you miss the deadline for a good reason, you may still appeal (see page 173). - If you appeal because we told you that a service you currently get will be changed or stopped, you have fewer days to appeal if you want to keep getting that service while your appeal is in process (see page 175). - Keep reading this section to learn about what deadline applies to your appeal.
+If you miss the deadline for a good reason, you may still appeal (refer to page 174). - If you appeal because we told you that a service you currently get will be changed or stopped, you have fewer days to appeal if you want to keep getting that service while your appeal is in process (refer to page 176). - Keep reading this section to learn about what deadline applies to your appeal.